bradeneast/bradeneast.com/posts/_published/codepen embeds.md

 You can get away with this if you include the [CodePen embed script](https://static.codepen.io/assets/embed/ei.js) (~5kb) on every page (this is what I do because I'm lazy).

 Even though it's beautifully simple, we get nothing at all when a connection is unavailable or CodePen is *gasp* DOWN.
-To rememdy that, let's run a small bit of our own Javascript that will add a fallback.
+To rememdy that, let's use a small bit Javascript that will add a fallback for us dynamically.

 ```javascript
 document.querySelectorAll(".codepen").forEach(pen => {